 What are the Health Benefits of an Annual Skin Exam?

 Why should you get a full skin exam?
-This is not a question that we at Sunflower Dermatology take lightly.
+This is not a question that we at Epiphany Dermatology take lightly.
 One of our primary missions is the eradication of skin cancer.
 To accomplish this goal, the early detection of skin cancer is key.
 According to the Centers for Disease Control and Prevention, skin cancer is the most prevalent form of cancer in the United States of America¹.
 Most often, skin cancer is caused by overexposure to ultraviolet (UV) radiation from the sun’s natural light or tanning beds.
 This UV radiation causes the affected skin cells to mutate.
 In some cases, the changed cells can multiply into malignant tumors and spread throughout the body.

 Basal cell carcinoma is the most common type of skin cancer.
 Although it is considered the least dangerous of skin cancers, basal cell carcinoma can be painful and disfiguring.
 This is especially true in instances when those afflicted refrain from seeking immediate treatment.